pbrew529/GettingSharingProject/README.md

 install.packages("reshape2")

 ### Data
-The script uses data obtained from this link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The script uses data obtained from this link

+https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-You should first download that data and unzip it into your R working directory - you should end up with a folder called "UCI Har Dataset" in your working directory
+You should first download that data and unzip it into your R working directory - you will end up with a folder called "UCI Har Dataset" in your working directory

-The folder structure will also contain a set of files as described in this link http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The folder structure will also contain a set of files as described in this link

+http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 If you do not download and unzip the data set as described, the script will identify that the "UCI HAR Dataset" folder is missing and will download and unzip the files for you.